 If your AMCAS application meets all other minimum criteria and you indicated you have a pending test score on your application, you will be sent a secondary application.
 It will be at the applicant's discretion whether or not they submit their secondary application prior to receiving their score.
 Applicants who do not achieve a 500 or higher do not meet the minimum criteria and will not be considered for an interview.
 The application fee is non-refundable.

-Supplemental Application Fee
+UCF Secondary Application Fee

-Our supplemental Application Fee is \$30 or AMCAS Fee Assistance Program (FAP) Waiver Documents.
+The UCF Secondary Application Fee is \$30 or AMCAS Fee Assistance Program (FAP) Waiver Documents.